TrueSalmonKing/MazeGen/README.md

 ## Build

 To build the application it suffices to run the batch script build.bat and it will handle the compilation process and adequate resources managment.
+If, however, the application build was to be done through the build.xml file, you can do that easily through running the antbuild.bat script, it is to be noted, however obvious it is, this build method requires ant, which can be found in the prerequisites section below.

 ## Getting started